 Let’s take a minute to discuss the all important EC/Maestro card.
 To get one in Germany, you need a German bank account.
 The EC (“electronic cash”) or Maestro card is a lot like a US bank card, but in addition to a magnetic strip, it has an imbedded microchip.
 (See photo above.)
 Although the Maestro card is a MasterCard product (and has a logo that resembles the MC one), it is not a MasterCard or a credit card.
 It’s strictly a debit card that will electronically transfer money from your German (or other EU) bank account to a merchant’s account.
 It’s one of the first things any expat needs to get after arriving in Germany.
 (It comes with most German bank accounts.)
 To use the Maestro card, you need a four-digit PIN (Geheimzahl).
 Next to cash, the EC/Maestro card is the most common way to pay for shopping purchases in Austria, Germany, and Switzerland.

 Despite the prevalence of the EC card, Europe and the EU have yet to reach the goal of a universal debit card that can be used easily all across Europe.
-(Required by 2010, but we’ll see.)
+(That was supposed to be fully implemented by 2010.)
 Although the Maestro card is also found in the UK, for example, a German Maestro card can’t be used there.
 I’ve even had problems using a German one in France, although that is not supposed to be a problem.
 Bottom line: Have cash and a credit card on hand, just in case.
 You shouldn’t have any problem using an EC/Maestro card in the German-speaking countries and most of continental Europe, but the reality is that problems can still arise.
 It is also possible to get a prepaid Maestro card in the United States, but I’m not familiar with the US card and don’t know if it works in Europe or not (but there are ATM and POS fees if it does).